epinio/docs/docs/explanations/detailed-push-process.md

 When the upload request is complete, the CLI sends a request to the `stage` endpoint of the Epinio API server.
 This instructs the server to start the staging of the uploaded code.

+If you are using the Dashboard (UI), the staging/build and deploy flow can be started with a single asynchronous request to the `deployments` endpoint.
+This endpoint performs staging/build (when a `blobUID` is provided) and then deploys the resulting image.
+The UI can query deployment status without having to keep the page open.

 ## Trigger the job (step 4)

 When the Epinio API server receives the stage request,